uptane/uptane-standard/uptane-standard.md

 1. Download and check the Timestamp metadata file from the Image repository, following the procedure in {{check_timestamp}}.
 1. Download and check the Snapshot metadata file from the Image repository, following the procedure in {{check_snapshot}}.
 1. Download and check the top-level Targets metadata file from the Image repository, following the procedure in {{check_targets}}.
 1. Verify that Targets metadata from the Director and Image repositories match.
-A primary ECU MUST perform this check on metadata for all images listed in the Targets metadata file from the Director repository downloaded in step 6.
-A secondary ECU MAY elect to perform this check only on the metadata for the image it will install.
-(That is, the target metadata from the Director that contains the ECU identifier of the current ECU.)
+A Primary ECU MUST perform this check on metadata for all images listed in the Targets metadata file from the Director repository downloaded in step 6.
+A Secondary ECU MAY elect to perform this check only on the metadata for the image it will install.
+(That is, the Targets metadata from the Director that contains the ECU identifier of the current ECU.)
 To check that the metadata for an image matches, complete the following procedure:
     1. Locate and download a Targets metadata file from the Image repository that contains an image with exactly the same file name listed in the Director metadata, following the procedure in {{resolve_delegations}}.
     2. Check that the Targets metadata from the Image repository matches the Targets metadata from the Director repository:
         1. Check that the non-custom metadata (i.e., length and hashes) of the unencrypted or encrypted image are the same in both sets of metadata.
-Note: the primary is responsible for validating encrypted images and associated metadata.
-The target ECU (primary or secondary) is responsible for validating the unencrypted image and associated metadata.
+Note: the Primary is responsible for validating encrypted images and associated metadata.
+The target ECU (Primary or Secondary) is responsible for validating the unencrypted image and associated metadata.
         2. Check that all "MUST match" custom metadata (e.g., hardware identifier and release counter) are the same in both sets of metadata.
-        3. Check that the release counter in the previous targets metadata file is less than or equal to the release counter in this targets metadata file.
+        3. Check that the release counter in the previous Targets metadata file is less than or equal to the release counter in this Targets metadata file.

 If any step fails, the ECU MUST return an error code indicating the failure.
 If a check for a specific type of security attack fails (e.g. rollback, freeze, arbitrary software, etc.), the ECU SHOULD return an error code that indicates the type of attack.

-If the ECU performing the verification is the primary ECU, it SHOULD also ensure that the targets metadata from the director repository doesn't contain any ECU identifiers for ECUs not actually present in the vehicle.
+If the ECU performing the verification is the Primary ECU, it SHOULD also ensure that the Targets metadata from the Director repository doesn't contain any ECU identifiers for ECUs not actually present in the vehicle.

 #### How to check Root metadata {#check_root}

-To properly check root metadata, an ECU SHOULD:
+To properly check Root metadata, an ECU SHOULD:

 1. Load the previous Root metadata file.
 2. Update to the latest Root metadata file.
     1. Let N denote the version number of the latest Root metadata file (which at first could be the same as the previous root metadata file).
     2. Try downloading a new version N+1 of the Root metadata file, up to some X number of bytes.
 The value for X is set by the implementor.
 For example, X may be tens of kilobytes.
-The filename used to download the root metadata file is of the fixed form VERSION_NUMBER.FILENAME.EXT (e.g., 42.root.json).
+The filename used to download the Root metadata file is of the fixed form VERSION_NUMBER.FILENAME.EXT (e.g., 42.root.json).
 If this file is not available, the current Root metadata file is the latest; continue with step 3.
     3. Version N+1 of the Root metadata file MUST have been signed by the following: (1) a threshold of keys specified in the latest Root metadata file (version N), and (2) a threshold of keys specified in the new Root metadata file being validated (version N+1).
 If version N+1 is not signed as required, discard it, abort the update cycle, and report the signature failure.
-On the next update cycle, begin at version N of the root metadata file.
+On the next update cycle, begin at version N of the Root metadata file.
 (Checks for an arbitrary software attack.)
     4. The version number of the latest Root metadata file (version N) must be less than or equal to the version number of the new Root metadata file (version N+1).
 Effectively, this means checking that the version number signed in the new Root metadata file is indeed N+1.
 If the version of the new Root metadata file is less than the latest metadata file, discard it, abort the update cycle, and report the rollback attack.
 On the next update cycle, begin at step 0 and version N of the Root metadata file.
 (Checks for a rollback attack.)
     5. Set the latest Root metadata file to the new Root metadata file.
     6. Repeat steps 2.1 to 2.6.